na-na-hi/renget/archive/oebpx.md

 Razina smiled slightly.
 "It's alright," she said.
 "I just don't want to hear about other places right now.
 We're here in our own city, and that's what matters."

 I nodded in agreement, feeling a bit guilty for bringing up the topic.
 "You're right," I said.
 "I'm happy to be here with you and to learn more about the sand people."

+>024: The Court of Justice

+As I walked with Razina through the sandy streets of the hidden city, we stumbled upon a large gathering of Sand People.
+Curious, I asked her what was going on.

+"It's a court hearing," she said, her expression darkening.
+"A serval warrior was caught stealing from a civilian's house while on duty.
+It's a serious offense."

+I watched as the serval warrior was brought before the judge, a fellow Sand Person.
+The evidence was presented, and it was clear that the serval had indeed committed the crime.
+Razina was visibly angry and disgusted by the serval's actions.

+The jury found the serval guilty and handed down a severe punishment.
+They took away all of her magic and sentenced her to a journey through the desert to rediscover herself.

+I was surprised to learn that they could take away someone's magic, and I asked Razina about it.
+She explained that it was a temporary punishment for a year or two, and it was meant to be a chance for the guilty party to reflect on their actions and make amends.

+As we left the court, I couldn't help but feel a sense of respect for the Sand People and their sense of justice.
+They held themselves and their fellow tribe members accountable for their actions, and they weren't afraid to dole out harsh punishments when necessary.

+I wondered if the other Kash'gon tribes had similar systems of justice and punishment.
+It was clear to me that the Sand People took their responsibilities seriously, and it made me feel proud to be among them.